UK Indefinite Leave to Remain Tools

 How many years do you need for ILR in the UK?

-Most applicants need 5 years of continuous lawful residence on a qualifying route (Skilled Worker, Health and Care Worker, Spouse/Partner, UK Ancestry, Global Talent standard).
+Most applicants need 5 years of continuous lawful residence on a qualifying route (Skilled Worker, Health and Care Worker, Spouse/Partner, UK Ancestry, Hong Kong BN(O), Global Talent standard).
 Some routes allow 3 years (Global Talent accelerated with endorsing body confirmation, Innovator Founder with milestone evidence).
-The 10-year Long Residence route under paragraph 276B requires 10 years in any combination of qualifying categories.
+The 10-year Long Residence route requires 10 years in any combination of qualifying categories.

 Can I apply for ILR 28 days early?